szhem/osgi-utils/README.md

 ### What is it?
 This project contains rather useful OSGi utilities to deal with OSGi services.

-Currently there are following features:
+Currently there are the following features:

 * [DSL for OSGi filters](#osgi-services-filter-dsl)
 * [Collections API to track for OSGi services](#collections-api-to-track-for-osgi-services)